 Since many tests will need to be repeated at specific intervals, your regular veterinarian and oncologist may be able to work together to keep costs down, for example, by having your veterinarian run the tests, rather than your oncologist.

-If you have more specific questions, be sure to ask your veterinarian and oncologist to work together on this.
-We are a collaborative bunch, and we want what is best for your dog.
+Ask your veterinarian and oncologist to work together if you have more specific questions.
+We are a collaborative bunch and want what is best for your dog.

 Safety and Side Effects of Bloodwork in Dogs